coleonguard/portfolio/research/index.md

 - **Institution**: <a href="https://www.epic.gatech.edu/" target="_blank">EPIC Lab</a>, Georgia Institute of Technology
 - **Dates**: May 2022 - January 2024
 - **Description**: This project is the real-time implementation and experimental evaluation of the previous system for prosthetic adaptation.
 We train deep learning subject-independent speed estimator models and iteratively fine-tune them through walking trials with transfemoral amputee subjects.
+- **Publication**: Accepted to Transactions on Medical Robotics & Bionics
 - **Links**: [Read the paper](https://portfolio.colebjohnson.com/research/adaptation.pdf), [See the code](https://github.gatech.edu/epicprosthetics/ALTAIR)

 ---